techery/snapper/README.md

   ```
   _Note_: `DataCollection` holds memory cache from it's storage for better performance;

-  _Note_: listener is called right away upon addition, it's guaranteed' that `DataCollection` is initialized first.
+  _Note_: listener is called right away upon addition.
+It's guaranteed that `DataCollection` is in costistent state (read initialized) when callback is called.

   _Caution_: listener is called from `Executor`'s thread,
   it's up to `DataListener` to proxy calls to another thread, e.g. [MainThreadDataListener](droidsnapper/src/main/java/io/techery/snapper/droidsnapper/helper/MainThreadDataListener.java).